Log Calabi-Yau mirror symmetry and non-archimedean disks: Bounding realizable tropical curves

 \begin{example} There are no twig disks in the algebraic torus case $U = T_M$: For a twig $h\colon T \to \Sk(U)$ is an immersion, with domain a compact tree.
 But in the torus case (where $\Sk(U) = M_{\bbR}$) this is balanced (outside $r$) so constant, a contradiction. \end{example}

-\begin{definition} Let $\Gamma$ be a nodal tree (see \cite[4.2]{Keel_Yu_The_Frobenius}) and $h\colon \Gamma \to \Sk(U)$ a $\Sigma_{(Y,D^{\ess})}$ piecewise affine map.
+\begin{definition} Let $\Gamma$ be a nodal tree, as in \cite[4.2]{Keel_Yu_The_Frobenius} (in particular it is metrized) and $h\colon \Gamma \to \Sk(U)$ a $\Sigma_{(\bbY,\bbD^{\ess})}$ piecewise affine map.
 Recall we have a canonical piecewise affine inclusion $\Sk(U) \subset \bbR^{D^{\ess}}$.
-For a vertex $v \in \Gamma$ we define If $h(v) \in \Sk^{\sm}(U)$ we define where the target is the integer tangent space.
+For a vertex $v \in \Gamma$ we define If $h(v) \in \Sk^{\sm}(U)$ (in terms of the $(\bbY,\bbD^{\ess})$ affine structure, see \cref{sec:integeraffine}) we define where the target is the integer tangent space, and $w_{(v,e)}$ is the derivative at the vertex $v$ in the direction of the incident edge $v \in e$.
+(See \cref{def:Balanced} for some remarks on the difference between these two notions of $\NB_v$.)
 We will sometimes be restricting $h$ to subgraphs (for example the spine inside the ios tropicalisation), to remove ambiguity we will add further notational decoration. \end{definition}

 The following is easily checked: \begin{lemma} Let $h\colon \Gamma \to \Sk(U)$ be as in \cref{def:NB}.
 Suppose $h$ factors as $h = g \circ \gamma$ for $\gamma\colon \Gamma \to \oGamma$, contracting some collection of edges of $\Gamma$.
 Then (for either $\Sk(U)$ or $\bbZ^{D^{\ess}}$ versions). \end{lemma}